top of page

 text, collage, pop imagery, all drawn from his own thoughts,

-simplicity with layers of complexities.
+experiences.
+“My main body of work explores childhood memories or everyday objects.
+My work has childlike simplicity with layers of complexities.
 Many images, writings and memories are buried in layers of paint.
-Some of these show through while others are covered up forever…just like feelings are.”
+Some of these show through while others are covered up forever.”

 His palette, while relatively simple, is rich in layered depth and